 Crane Operator Job Description: Top Duties and Qualifications

-A crane operator transports large or heavy objects using a crane, usually on building sites or shipyards.
+A crane operator transports large or heavy objects using a crane, usually on building sites or in shipyards.
 Their duties include inspecting crane equipment, ensuring that safety protocols are followed, operating a crane using pedals or levers, and moving objects and materials from one location to another.

 Crane operator duties and responsibilities